 At first, salt might seem like a simple ingredient.
 Most of us have been using it since we were children to season our food.
 But, there is a whole world of salts out there and many reasons to use it beyond flavoring food.
-Turns out, salt is not all that simple, as there are different varieties, colors, brands, functions, etc.
+It turns out that salt is not that simple, as there are different varieties, colors, brands, functions, etc.

 There really is a salt for every purpose (and every palate), and we scoured the internet for the best in each category.

 Best for Cooking: SoSalt Sicilian Coarse Sea Salt